metaleap/go-fsdb/README.md

 ```go
 func ReloadAll(dbConn driver.Conn, tableNames ...string) (err error)
 ```
-Not necessary for normal use: jsondb lazily auto-reloads tables that have been modified on disk if such a data-refresh is necessary for the current operation.
+Not necessary for normal use: `fsdb` lazily auto-reloads tables that have been modified on disk if such a data-refresh is necessary for the current operation.

 If no tableNames are specifed, reloads all tables belonging to dbConn.